kaijiuno/COVID_Project/README.md

-# Week4_Public
+# COVID-19 Classification Project

-This repository is the PUBLIC repo for students of the 2020 MIT BWSI Medlytics course for Week 4!

-This repository does not allow pull requests so we recommend you fork this repository and work on your own copy.
+This repository contains the classification model and a WebApp framework using django.

+The model is trained on thousands of X-Ray image files of five classes (Normal/Covid/Bacterial Pnuemonia/Viral Pnuemonia/Tuberculosis).
+The notebook also contains the evaluations of the model in confusion metrix and ROC curve.

+The Webapp can be run with django, and it will take in rgb files to output its predictions.